Undergraduate: Getting Started

 Degree Programs Overview

 An undergraduate major in the mathematics also provides excellent preparation for graduate studies in many areas, including actuarial sciences, computer science, economics, engineering, law, mathematics, operations research, and statistics.
 The major can be specialized to allow preparation for any of these goals.
-See our Tracks page for some suggested coursework to begin down some of these paths and our Sample Schedules to see how these fit together with the overall plan of study.
+See our Tracks page for some suggested coursework to begin down some of these paths.

 Accelerated Degree Program (ADP)

 Apply during your junior year, and earn up to 12 hours credit toward a MA degree while you earn your BS.
-See our Accelerated Degree Program (ADP) page for details.
+See the program pages in the catalog for details.